National Public Investment System of Costa Rica

 The Costa Rica SNIP is ruled by different laws and Decrees, especially the Law on Planning (5525) published on May 18th, 1974 creating the National Planning System and establishing that the MIDEPLAN should ensure that public investment programs (including those of decentralized institutions and other organization ruled by public law) are compatible with the stipulations and priority order established in the National Development Plan (PND).
 It also mandates that no ministry, nor autonomous or semi-autonomous body can initiate procedures to obtain credits abroad without prior approval of the MIDEPLAN.
 On August 22nd, 2008 Executive Decree 34694-PLAN-H “Regulations for the Constitution and Functioning of the SNIP of General Regulations and Definitions” was published, which, as its name indicates, establishes the regulations and definitions for its functioning and appoints as the MIDEPLAN as the SNIP steering body.
 Its functions, described in the Decree, include the preparation of the National Public Investment Plan and determines the Public Investment Unit as the operative entity to carry out the functions necessary for the correct application of the SNIP.
 On July 20th, 2009 Executive Decree 35374-PLAN was published ruling the preparation of document “Technical Regulations, Guidelines and Procedures for Public Investment” which is used by all institutions covered by the SNIP, in the processes of project formulation, programming, budget assignation and execution and follow-up of the investment or capital expenses in the country.
 See the complete legal framework.

 Through the Investment Unit, the MIDEPLAN has developed a set of general and specific methodologies for the most representative sectors in public investment that guide public officers in the formulation and ex-ante assessment of public investment projects”.
 It considers the assessment of the convenience to execute the projects based on financial indicators (TREMA, NAV, IRR), cost indicators (VAC, CAE) and economic-social indicators (ENPV, EIRR, R-B/C, R-C/E).
+The Plan, which covers the period 2023-2026, establishes prioritization criteria.

 In order to respond to the specific requirements of the most representative sectors, methodologies have been developed too for training and education projects in the public sector, infrastructure in small irrigation areas, police equipment and operation, road infrastructure, final ordinary solid waste disposal, water pipelines and water sewage, construction and equipment of education centers.
 To facilitate the assessment calculations the document “Social Prices – Guide for their application” is available.
 To perform the ex-post assessments, there is the “Public Interventions Assessment Manual".